2023: Spectacle

 Location

-The 2023 Social Justice + Media Symposium will be held in Las Vegas, Nevada hosted by the Nevada State College.
-Please check here for updates.
+The 2023 Social Justice + Media Symposium was be held in Las Vegas, Nevada hosted by the Nevada State College.